Taiwan RoHS Information

 After completing the two-post rack mount, proceed to Cabling the Switch.

-The switch is mounted onto a four-post rack by assembling two rails onto the rear posts, sliding the switch onto the rails, then securing the switch to the front posts.
+The switch is mounted onto a four-post rack by assembling two rails onto the rear posts, sliding the switch onto the rails, and securing the switch to the front posts.

 The rail-rods and rail-slides assemble into two identical slide-rails.